So you have decided to start a website. That is awesome!

 If you are having trouble getting started go to Wikipedia and search what your blog is about.

-For example I know many of you are thinking about a travel blog so search “Travel” and read the article, writing down words that you find in the article.
+For example if you are thinking about a travel blog, search “Travel” in Wikipedia and read the article, writing down words that you find in the article.

 Here are a few words I found in one of the paragraphs: